mesonbuild/meson/docs/markdown/Disabler.md

 short-description: Disabling options
 ...

-# Disabling parts of the build (available since 0.44.0)
+# Disabling parts of the build

+*This feature is available since version 0.44.0.*

 The following is a common fragment found in many projects: